-Our training dataset for the task of epidermis vs dermis segmentation consists of 36 WSIs.
+Our training dataset for the task of epidermis vs dermis segmentation consists of 42 WSIs.
 Our training data exhibits an imbalanced pixel distribution of approximately 1:4 between the epidermis and negative class.
-To overcome this data imbalance in the training set, we alter the pixel distribution using sampling techniques.
+To overcome this data imbalance in the training set, we alter the pixel distribution using sampling techniques [9].
 Specifically, we remove "uninformative" patches containing less than 2% of cellular tissue.
 We further undersample patches corresponding to dermal regions to increase the proportion of epidermis.
 Lastly, we oversample patches with large areas of epidermis.
 In addition, we downscale patches and apply a combination of flips and rotations in multiples of 90 degrees which results in a pixel distribution of 3:7 between the epidermis and negative class.
-An additional 7 WSIs are separated into an independent epidermis testing set.

-We use 43 WSIs for tumor segmentation training and apply two distinct approaches: (a) IM as the target class, and (b) with the union of IM and epidermis (IM \cup E) as the target class as shown in Figure 1.
+We use 57 WSIs for tumor segmentation training and apply two distinct approaches: (a) IM as the target class, and (b) with the union of IM and epidermis (IM \cup E) as the target class as shown in Figure 1.
 IM \cup E is a proxy for TM because such data is easier to annotate.
 Since we combine the melanoma predictions with the epidermis segmentation in the upper branch of Figure 1 either training scheme results in predictions of IM.
 We apply the aforementioned sampling and data augmentation techniques to both approaches resulting in a pixel distribution 4:6 between melanoma and the negative class.
-The remaining whole slide images are separated into an independent melanoma testing set.

 After the H&E staining process WSIs may contain artifacts such as adhesive stains.
-Such artifacts are removed by applying Otsu's thresholding technique to the input image before training.10
+Such artifacts are removed by applying Otsu's thresholding technique to the input image before training [10].